Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Experiments

-\paragraph{Implementation and Parameter Setting} Non-sequential recommendation algorithms are supported by the open-source recommendation library DaisyRec 2.0~\cite{sun2022daisyrec}, enabling the reproduction of all running details and studied settings.
-We used the implementation in DaisyRec.
-To search for optimal hyper-parameters for all non-sequential recommendation algorithms, Bayesian HyperOpt is employed to optimize the hyper-parameters concerning NDCG@10 for each non-sequential baseline on the dataset over the course of 30 trials~\cite{ferrari2019we}.
+To search for optimal hyper-parameters for all recommendation algorithms, Bayesian HyperOpt is employed to optimize the hyper-parameters concerning NDCG@10 for each model on the dataset over the course of 30 trials~\cite{ferrari2019we}.

-For SASRec, the only sequential recommendation model, our implementation is based on a PyTorch version,\footnote{\url{https://github.com/pmixer/SASRec.pytorch}} and we follow the hyperparameter settings in the original SASRec paper~\cite{kang2018self}.
-We terminate SASRec training if validation performance does not further improve for 20 epochs.

 \paragraph{Evaluation Metrics.} HR@$k$ and NDCG@$k$ are the two metrics used to evaluate the effectiveness of ranked results in our experiments.
 HR@k focuses solely on whether the relevant items present among the top $k$ recommended items, while NDCG@k takes into account both the presence and ranking of the relevant items within the top-$k$ results.
 As suggested by~\cite{krichene2022sampled}, we use the \textit{full-rank} version of both metrics.
 That is, we rank all candidate items, instead of sampling a fixed number of negative items for ranking.
 The number of the top recommended items $k$ is set to 10.
+We mainly discuss results measured by HR@10 as similar observations hold for results by NDCG@10.